Gweru: Media

-Gweru's local newspaper, The Gweru Times, once ceased publishing in 2015 but now operational.
+Gweru's local newspaper, The Gweru Times, once ceased publishing in 2015 but is now operational.

-Industry

-Gweru was famous for housing big companies that are no longer operating, and which left thousands of employees jobless.
-There is hope that future big SME companies will make up for the loss in economic activity created by this situation.
-These big companies were previously housed in and around Gweru.
-Below is the list of these companies grouped according to size and type of the industry.
-The companies that previously flourished in Gweru were Bata Shoe Company, ZimGlass, ZimCast, ZimAlloys, Delta Corporation, Anchor Yeast.
-Today most of their previous premises are derelict and are a painful reminder of a vibrant industrial city that Gweru once was.

-However, Midlands State University is a recent feature of Gweru which has pushed the city to seek positive recognition as an education centre.

 Transportation

 Railway

 Railways arrived in Gwelo (Gweru) in 1902.
 National Railways of Zimbabwe have the country's largest marshalling yard, Dabuka, on the south side of Gweru.
 Dabuka plays a pivotal role in rail movement in the country as it is the central hub of the rail links to Mozambique in the east, South Africa in the south and Botswana and Namibia in the south west, lying on the Beira–Bulawayo railway.

 Gwelo was once home to the Gwelo & District Light Railway, a 2 ft gauge steam for pleasure railway.

 Roads

 As a central city (hub), it has direct links to all the other cities and towns of Zimbabwe.
 It is 164 km from Bulawayo, 183 km from Masvingo, 471 km from Beitbridge, and 275 km from Harare.

-Road names used are by destination only, for example the Harare-Bulawayo Road.
-There are only mainroads, no highways or freeways.
+Road names used are by destination only, for example, the Harare-Bulawayo Road.
+There are only main roads, no highways or freeways.